bisialessandro/mars-rover-maven/test-rover/README.md

 -  Model: show the object of interaction, with the properties that they have and the action that can be done to interact with them.

--  Controller: the reader take care of communicate with the model handling the input
+-  Reader: the reader take care of communicate with the model handling the input

--  View: in this case is considered the terminal that control the action of the user

 #### REQUIREMENTS